ptarmiganlabs/butler-docs/content/en/docs/concepts/alert emails/_index.md

 ## Scheduled vs manual app reloads

-It might not be obvious at first, but there are several kinds of reloads in Qlik Sense Enterprise:
+It might not be obvious at first, but there are several kinds of reloads in Qlik Sense Enterprise on Windows:

 1. **Reloads started from QMC.** These are usually created and managed in the QMC.
 Quite often they are also combined into reload chains.
 The common thing about these reloads is that they - under the hood - are managed by Sense's scheduling service.
-2. **Manual reloads started from script edit.** When developing apps in the standard Sense client/script editor you usually reload the apps from there.
+2. **Manual reloads started from the script editor.** When developing apps in the standard Sense client/script editor you usually reload the apps from there.
 This does trigger an app reload, but not via the Sense scheduling service.
+Instead the reload is done directly in the engine service.

 The reload failure notifications described here work by looking at log entries written by the scheduling service.
-When that service writes information to the logs about a failed reload, your logging appender will detect it and send an email, and/or send a UDP message to Butler - who will forward the message to Teams and/or Slack.
+When that service writes information to the logs about a failed reload, your logging appender will detect it and send a UDP message to Butler - who will forward the message to all the notification destinations configured in the config file.

+It's also possible to have the log appender send emails, without going through Butler.
+It works perfectly fine, but the emails will be very basic when it comes to formatting and you will not get any of the features offered by Butler (last few lines of the reload script log included in the email, customizable email subjects etc).

 ## Alert emails